Litigation Law: Part II

 The fast-paced litigation field is a breeding ground for stress.
 Attorneys, paralegals and legal staff can become agitated, frustrated and snappy, and that stress can have a trickle-down effect within the firm.
 You must develop a thick skin and not take stressful interactions with others personally unless there is a good reason to do so.
 Stress and the human reactions it produces come standard with the territory.

 If after reading this list of cons, you feel litigation may not be a career path ideally suited for you, then perhaps you should consider the areas of real estate, tax, business, securities, intellectual property, trade secret law or other areas of law that fall within the transactional realm.
-These areas entail less conflict, but still provide many of the same benefits, opportunity for professional growth and career perks associated with litigation work.
+These areas entail less conflict, but still provide many of the same benefits, the opportunity for professional growth and career perks associated with litigation work.